PaulWendt96/UnixLevel6Notes/UnixV6Startup.md

 To understand Unix, it is important to understand the ingredients of a process.
 In abstract terms, a process is a model of a computer in execution.
 See <a href=pdfs/lions.pdf>Lion's Chapter 7</a> or
-<a href=pdfs/unix io system/pdf>Thompson and Ritchies original Unix I/O paper</a> for better e
+<a href=pdfs/unix_io_system.pdf>Thompson and Ritchies original Unix I/O paper</a> for better
-xplanations than I can give.
+explanations than I can give.

 In concrete terms, a Unix v6 process consists of some memory (stack + heap + data segments + text), and some references to that memory (via a proc structure and a user structure).
 The proc structure contains